Your data is stored within the European Union. We use two different data centers to run the Datacake platform:

 The following description applies equally to all integrations and describes how the data flows from your devices into the portal and how we handle this data:

-If your device plays data into our systems via integration, this is always done anonymously.
+If your device records data into our systems via one of the mentioned device types above, this is always done anonymously.
 This means that no personal or workspace-related data is transferred during transmission.

-For the allocation of the measurement data to your device and its workspace, an ID number is used, which has a high entropy and therefore cannot be decoded.
+For the association of the measurement data to your device and its workspace, an ID number is used, which has high entropy and therefore cannot be decoded and thus contains no personal data.

 When you open the portal via the front-end or the smartphone app on your mobile device, the ID number of your workspace is transferred to the server as a request.
 The server then transmits a list of all devices.
 The data in this list is still anonymous.